kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 ```
            (1)         (2)       (3)
 user <---> xterm <---> tty <---> bash

 ```

 The first thing to notice is a "middle man" **tty** between xterm and bash.
-We will discuss tty in detail in parts 3 and 4.
+We will discuss tty in parts 3 and 4.
 For now, we will just say that:
 * tty sits between xterm and bash and passes data from one to the other in both directions;
-* tty can be configured and depending on its configuration, it will "slightly" alter data it receives from one side before passing to the other.
+* depending on its configuration, tty changes data it receives from one side before passing to the other;
 * there is command `stty raw -echo -isig` which configures tty to pass data "as is without modification".

-Using `stty raw -echo -isig` to disable most effects of tty is our main strategy to explore how xterm works.
-Until the part 3, we will ignore the existence of tty and will concentrate on exploring xterm's behavior.
+Using `stty raw -echo -isig` to disable most effects of tty is our primary strategy to explore how xterm works.
+Until the part 3, we will ignore the existence of tty and will concentrate on exploring xterm's behavio

 Let's start by discussing a bi-directional link between a user and xterm.
 Converting scancodes that come from a keyboard into GUI events happens in two steps.
 First, Linux handles hardware events and turns them into keycodes that can be read by userland (using device descriptors like `/dev/input/by-id/usb-2.4G_2.4G_Wireless_Device-event-kbd`).
 Second, Windows system (X or Wayland) reads Linux keycodes and converts them into its own keycodes, and also assigns a keysym (i.e. a Unicode character).
 To check how it works, one can use: